FIWARE/tutorials.Step-by-Step/docs/identity-management.md

 has expired.
 However it is possible to refresh a token for a newer one prior to expiry.

-Most applications use this end-point to avoid timing out a user whilst they are interacting with the application.
+Most applications use this endpoint to avoid timing out a user whilst they are interacting with the application.

 The `token` value, `d848eb12-889f-433b-9811-6a4fbf0b86ca` was acquired when the